-- IPWEA Practice Note 3 Levels of Service methodology - International Infrastructure Management Manual (IIMM) (2015) - Northern Beaches Council Community Strategic Plan
+- IPWEA Practice Note 3 Levels of Service methodology - International Infrastructure Management Manual (IIMM) - Northern Beaches Council Community Strategic Plan - Northern Beaches Council Long Term Financial Plan

 In FY 2020/21, we undertook a review of the services we were delivering to the community.
-These have been used to help inform the levels of service our infrastructure assets provide.
+This along with results from Council's biennial community survey and other community feedback have been used to help inform the levels of service our infrastructure assets provide.

-Table 9 below outlines our agreed Community Levels of Service, including our service objective, current performance based on the specific performance measures, desired level of service and expected position in 10 years based on the current Long Term Financial Plan (LTFP).
+Table 10 below outlines our agreed Community Levels of Service, including our service objective, current performance based on the specific performance measures, desired level of service and expected position in 10 years based on the current Long Term Financial Plan (LTFP).

-Table 10 below outlines our Technical Levels of Service, including our service objectives, current performance for technical levels of services and the target performance we are striving to achieve based on our current resource allocation.
+Table 11 below outlines our Technical Levels of Service, including our service objectives, current performance for technical levels of services and the target performance we are striving to achieve based on our current resource allocation.
 This effectively shows the technical activities required to meet the desired outcomes.

-Table 11 below provides additional Technical Levels of Service related to stormwater assets.
+Table 12 below provides additional Technical Levels of Service related to stormwater assets.